 A group of dried fruit heavyweights known as The Dried Fruit Alliance (DFA) is joining forces again to re-educate consumers about the health benefits and versatility of incorporating dried fruit in their diet.

-The DFA consists of Whitworths, the Californian Raisin Administrative Committee, the California Prune Board, Pagysa, the Aegean Exporters Association, Raisins South Africa, Victorian State Government, Dried Fruits Australia and the Suriaexport Raisin Exporting Group.
+The DFA consists of Whitworths, the California Raisin Marketing Board, the California Prune Board, Pagysa, the Aegean Exporters Association, Raisins South Africa, Victorian State Government, Dried Fruits Australia and the Suriaexport Raisin Exporting Group.

 With a combined retail market value of £305 million, the alliance has encouraged its stakeholders to invest in the #eatmoredriedfruit campaign, the group’s second marketing drive.